Building the project

 Some options are available from the command line when running the tests:

-• tests.leaveTemporary leaves temporary files after tests. false by default.
+• tests.leaveTemporary leaves temporary files after tests (and also the TestContainers instance). false by default.

 For example: